-1) Electric expansion value: This value will reset for each power-on or power-off action.
-Touch the value and you will feel its vibration during the reset action.
+(1) Electric expansion valve: This valve will reset for each power-on or power-off action.
+Touch the valve and you will feel its vibration during the reset action.
 A crack sound will be heard as well.

 Description of electric expansion valve: